 STP vs SIP: Which one is better to Invest the Lump Sum?

-It is true that STP works like a SIP mechanism where a fixed amount gets invested in a particular fund.
+STP indeed works like a SIP mechanism where a fixed amount gets invested in a particular fund.
 However, if you have a lump sum amount to invest then it is better to invest it through STP.
 This is because in SIP the amount will be left idle in your bank account or may earn some interest which is significantly lower than what it may earn on a low-risk liquid or ultra short term debt fund.
 So, it would be better to invest the lump sum in a low-risk debt fund and then schedule an STP to equity funds of your choice.

 Also Read : Best SIP Plans to Invest in 2019